cal-adapt/climakitae/.github/pull_request_template.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

 - [ ] Test A
 - [ ] Test B

-**Test Configuration**:
-* Firmware version:
-* Hardware:
-* Toolchain:
-* SDK:

 # Checklist: